You have probably already heard about Bitcoin by now.

 Mycelium is an HD wallet which provides you with a 12-word backup seed key.
 You should write down the key somewhere and keep it in a safe place.
 This backup seed key will enable you to recover your Bitcoins in case you lose or damage your device.

-Mycelium is currently available on iOS and Android platforms, and compatible with Trezor, KeepKey, Ledger Nano S, and also with paper wallets.
+Mycelium is currently available on iOS and Android platforms, and compatible with the best hardware wallets like Trezor, KeepKey, Ledger Nano S, and also with paper wallets.